ANDREWLWZ/Genshin-Impact-Wish/README.md

 I'm not expert, I can't write clean code, but I try to create this Genshin Impact Wish Simulator.
 I can claim this is the most Realistic one for web version.
 However, I still need your feedbacks to improve the wishing experience.
 If you like this Simulator, please give a star to this repository.

+Clone the repository:

+1. Open your terminal or command prompt and navigate to the directory where you want to clone the repository.
+Run the command git clone https://github.com/ANDREWLWZ/Genshin-Impact-Wish.git to clone the repository to your local machine.
+Install required dependencies:

+2. Navigate to the cloned repository's directory in your terminal or command prompt.
+Run the command npm install to install all the required dependencies.
+Run the application:

+3. After the installation is complete, run the command npm run dev to start the application.
+Open your web browser and go to http://localhost:3000 to access the application.

 ## Screenshots

 #### Main Banner